Best Known For

 Answer questions and see how you rank against other players.Play Now

-Outspoken and ambitious, Dorothy Thompson became a well-known journalist during the 1930s to the 1950s.
-She was known as a trailblazer in her field, sometimes referred to as the “First Lady of American Journalism.”
-“On the Record,” her syndicated column, reached millions, and in 1937, she started writing another column for Ladies’ Home Journal, for whom which she worked on until her death.
+Outspoken and ambitious, Dorothy Thompson was a well-known journalist from the 1930s to the '50s.
+She was known as a trailblazer in her field, sometimes referred to as the "First Lady of American Journalism."
+"On the Record," her syndicated column, reached millions, and in 1937, she started writing another column for Ladies' Home Journal, where she remained until her death in 1961.

 © 2013 A+E Networks.
 All rights reserved.

 profile name: Dorothy Thompson profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.